bassmaibrahim/Rag-Customer-Support-Chatbot/README.md

 ## 📌 Overview

-This project builds a complete, production-ready **RAG-powered customer support chatbot** as a DEPI graduation project.
+This project builds a complete, production-ready **RAG-powered customer support chatbot** .
 The system answers customer queries by semantically retrieving relevant passages from a historical support corpus and generating grounded, context-aware responses via Mistral 7B — deployed serverlessly on Modal.com with zero local infrastructure required for end users.

 **Core capabilities:**
 - **Semantic retrieval** — queries matched by meaning, not keywords, using BGE-base-en-v1.5 embeddings